konjac-lang/juicy_fruit/README.md

 # Juicy Fruit

-A WIP JavaScript based compiler for the Konjac Programming Language and a WebSocket-based debugger interface for the Jelly Virtual Machine.
+A WIP JavaScript based compiler for the Konjac Programming Language and a WebSocket-based debugger interface for the X Virtual Machine.

 ## Quick Start